rij12/Search-Engine/README.md

 The result was a list of id's, for each product queried the data store for name and brand information using it's product's id and converted into a vector A. The vector consisted of a dict containing all the unique words and their frequency.
 The query search string into a vector B. Now I used the Cosine Similarity rule (https://en.wikipedia.org/wiki/Cosine_similarity) to get score of how similar the query and the product's name and brand fields were.
 This score was used as ranking score for search.

+This took into account the amount of words of the query and the index product string so for example a query of "red bag" would yield, product A with "red bag asos" and product B "super crazy red Burton bag".
+In this case product A would be ranked higher becuse even though both index terms have "red bag" product A has very few words so it's words hold higher weight and therefore produces a higher score.

 I used dict to store the score and the id as it's index, however this wasn't the best choice for because I want the id, score and it needed to be ordered by the score of similarity between the query and the index.
 So I changed the dict to a DEPQ (Double End Priority Queue) because it was ordered using score from the cosine Similarity.
 I set the Queue to have a maximun length of 10 so that once the queue was full it would pop the element with the lowest score, to result in a list of the 10 top highest scoring elements.

 I then printed each element in the DEPQ starting from the highest priority(score) as per the requirements.